jlbradley1844/jlbradley1844.github.io/_drafts/about-that-coup-attempt.md

 what other faithful Christians already have to say on the subject.
-This particular strain of fanaticism will either be solved by Christian leadership, or wont; if it won't, then the dominant strain of American christianity will flounder and perish, as it slowly loses its most capable and sincere believers, who have alwasy been more drawn to the message of Jesus than the particular cultural beliefs associated with American White Christianity.
+This particular strain of fanaticism will either be solved by Christian leadership, or wont; if it won't, then the dominant strain of American christianity will flounder and perish, as it slowly loses its most capable and sincere believers, who have always been more drawn to the message of Jesus than the particular cultural beliefs associated with American White Christianity.
 Either way, the problem will be solved.